notesoft/firebird/doc/sql.extensions/README.ddl.txt

 rights to users already having specific system privilege.
 Therefore appropriate grantee type is suppoprted now.
 Example:

-GRANT ALL ON PLG$SRP_VIEW TO SYSTEM PRIVILEGE USER_MANAGEMENT
+GRANT ALL ON PLG$SRP.PLG$SRP_VIEW TO SYSTEM PRIVILEGE USER_MANAGEMENT

 Grants all rights to view (used in SRP management plugin) to users having USER_MANAGEMENT privilege.